matthew2848123/AnsibleWin/README.md

 Ansible CTRL Host:
 Set in hosts.ini whatever you windows ip address is

-As of Note you may need to promote the AD to domain controller there is a 50/50 chance of that being needed and not happening automatically
+As of Note you may need to promote the AD to domain controller there is a 50/50 chance of that being needed and not happening automatically.
+Also if the computer takes a super long time to restart you might need to rerun to have the groups added, I have not seen that issue yet but it is def possible